 Light stabilizers such as UV absorbers and HALS (sterically hindered amines) protect the polymer from UV radiation in sunlight.
 The discoloration caused by UV radiation, embrittlement or cracking is delayed by the use of these additives.

-Multi-component additive packages
+Multi-component additive packages for plastic

 Additive packages make it easier for the processor to precisely dose the additives.
 Several additives are contained in a blend and adapted in their product form to the application criteria of the processor.

 The addition of nucleating agents influences the crystallinity and the crystal structure in order to achieve greater transparency.
 They are soluble in the melt and achieve a much higher nucleation density.